 Well I didn’t know, so I had to find out!
 Like I said, I was new to Kathryne and her blog called Cookie + Kate (named after herself and her dog).
 So off I went to explore her site, and her cookbook truly is an extension of her blog.
 It’s clean, filled with gorgeous photos and recipes, and full of fun tidbits about the dishes and her life.

 Kate is a vegetarian who celebrates eating fresh, whole foods and much like me, she’s all about showing how fun cooking can be.
 Love that!
 She’s had a food blog for many years and is lucky to do it full time, and is always keeping up on nutrition and healthy topics.
-Her healthy eating is a result of health issues she had growing up that she’s been able to take control of with a whole food, vegetarian diet.
+Her healthy eating stems from health issues growing up that she took control of with a whole food, vegetarian diet.

 So overall, I’d say Kate is a perfect person to feature, because she’s just like us.
-Actually she also lives in Kansas City, which is such a fun fact I discovered.
+Actually she also lives in Kansas City, which makes me excited to learn more.
 Also she’s a self-trained cook like so many of us who enjoy our time in the kitchen.
 So she’s completely relatable and shows us with her gorgeous cookbook that healthy eating can be flavorful and easy.